-It is estimated there will be a fund balance on June 30, 2016, of \$ 33,062.
+It is estimated there will be a fund balance on June 30, 2018, of \$38,066.
 Fund balance in the amount of \$5,500 has been reserved for emergency expenditures necessitated by vandalism or accidents.

-The assessment for Fiscal Year 2016-2017 is \$1,314.82, which is which is no change from the assessment of Fiscal Year 2015-2016.
+The assessment for Fiscal Year 2018-2019 is \$1,314.82, which is no change from the assessment of Fiscal Year 2017-2018.

-The threat to stormwater quality comes from the urbanized areas within the County, which the CSA's encompass.
+The threat to stormwater quality comes from the urbanized areas within the County, which the District encompasses.
 The County is mandated by the State Water Resources Control Board, Water Quality Order No. 2013-0001-DWQ to regulate stormwater within these urbanized areas.
-The CSA's receive additional services above the General Benefit for the following permit areas: Education and Outreach (E.7), Public Involvement and Participation Program (E.8), Illicit Discharge Detection and Elimination Program (E.9), Post-Construction Stormwater Management Program (E.12), Water Quality Monitoring (E.13), Program Effectiveness Assessment and Improvement (E.14), Total Maximum Daily Loads Compliance Requirements (E.15) and the Annual Reporting Program (E.16).
+The District receive additional services above the General Benefit for the following permit areas: Education and Outreach (E.7), Public Involvement and Participation Program (E.8), Illicit Discharge Detection and Elimination Program (E.9), Post-Construction Stormwater Management Program (E.12), Water Quality Monitoring (E.13), Program Effectiveness Assessment and Improvement (E.14), Total Maximum Daily Loads Compliance Requirements (E.15) and the Annual Reporting Program (E.16).

-The fee structure to implement the state requirements has not been determined for Fiscal Year 2016-2017.
+The fee structure to implement the state requirements has not been determined for Fiscal Year 2018-2019.
 An estimated annual fee of \$5 per parcel is included in this year's budget.
 Any surplus or shortfall will be adjusted in future calculations

 The fiscal year is the 12-month period from July 1st through June 30th of the following year.
 The annual assessment is received with property taxes collected in December and April.
 This means the fiscal year starts on July 1st, but the first installment of the annual assessment will not be collected until December, creating a 6-month lag in receiving the money necessary to operate and maintain the streetlights.
-Therefore, a reserve of \$10,676, one half of the annual operating budget, will be carried forward from available fund balance to cover costs from July 1st to December 31st.
+Therefore, a reserve of \$11,071, one half of the annual operating budget, will be carried forward from available fund balance to cover costs from July 1st to December 31st.

 The submersible water well pump was replaced at a cost of approximately \$8,000, which seriously depleted the existing fund balance.
-An amount of \$1,000.00 has been added to the assessment in order to rebuild fund balance.
+An amount of \$211 has been added to the assessment in order to rebuild fund balance.